 This generously-sized propagator has plenty of space and its extra high, clear lid allows excessive moisture and warm air to be released via two vents.
 An inbuilt thermostat maintains temperatures between 18°C - 23°C (64°F-73°F).

-Simply plug in and use, this heated propagator produces a steady temperature ranging from 16°C – 21°C (60°F-82°F).
-Made in the UK with robust and durable shatter resistant lids, it’s ideal for novice gardeners. and comes in different sizes, including a windowsill propagator.
-The range also includes a height extender and heat mat.
+Simply plug in and use, this heated propagator produces a steady temperature ranging from 16°C - 21°C (60°F-82°F).
+Made in the UK with robust and durable shatterproof lids, it’s ideal for novice gardeners as it’s self-watering.
+The individual bays allow you to grow multiple seeds or cuttings simultaneously without fear of confusion.

 Sankey 38cm Growarm 100 Propagator Kit